1. You will grow as a person

-2. Learn a new language
+2. Learning a new language

-In my opinion, there is no better way to learn a language as quickly and effectively than by spending an extended period of time in the country where they speak the language you want to learn.
-Go to Spain to learn Spanish, go to Austria/Germany to learn German.
-However, there is a catch: you cannot switch to English.
-Yes, it will be difficult but I can assure you, that by sticking to this rule you will be fluent in no time.
+Pro tip: Speak the language of your host country and do not switch to English!
+I would recommend taking some language courses before your exchange starts, so you will have a good base to build on.
+Once you arrive, do not switch to English.
+Yes, it will be difficult, but I can assure you that by sticking to this rule, you will be fluent in no time.
 Another important thing to keep in mind is to just talk.
-It does not matter if you make grammar mistakes, people will understand you regardless, and it is a bonus if they correct you.
-Do not take that as a failure, they just helped you to get better.
+It does not matter if you make grammar mistakes; people will understand you regardless, and it is a bonus if they correct you.
+Do not take that as a failure; they just helped you to get better.

 3. Broaden your perspective